conan-io/conan-center-index/docs/how_to_add_packages.md

 ### The test package folders: `test_package` and `test_<something>`

 All the packages in this repository need to be tested before they join ConanCenter.
 A `test_package` folder with its corresponding `conanfile.py` and a minimal project to test the package is strictly required.
-You can read about it the [Conan documentation](https://docs.conan.io/en/latest/creating_packages/getting_started.html#the-test-package-folder).
+You can read about it in the [Conan documentation](https://docs.conan.io/en/latest/creating_packages/getting_started.html#the-test-package-folder).

 Sometimes it is useful to test the package using different build systems (CMake, Autotools,...).
 Instead of adding complex logic to one